 Eventually, we all come to a point where we have to face reality—even when it seems like the hardest thing in the world.

 If you’re worried about your finances, know there’s help available and you’re not alone!
-Here are some things you can do RIGHT NOW to lessen your money worries and come out on top.
+Here are some things you can do RIGHT NOW to stop worrying about money and lessen your money worries to come out on top.

 1. Assess Your Finances